andreagrisafi/SALTED/README.rst

        python $SALTEDPATH/initialize.py

-   This will compute the mean spherical density projections over the dataset and used them as a baseline value for the density projections.
+   This will compute the mean spherical density projections over the dataset and use them as a baseline value for the density projections.

 4) Using the TENSOAP package, generate the L-SOAP structural features up to the maximum angular momentum :code:`-lm` included in the expansion of the density field.
 In this case, we need to go up to L=5::